EuroProofNet/europroofnet.github.io/_pages/reimbursement-rules.md

 - STSM grantees must upload on the COST website their report, signed by their host, within 2 weeks after the end of their STSM, and the report must be approved by the Grant awarding coordinators.

 - For accommodation, meals and local transport, the reimbursement is a [daily flat rate](../stsm-daily-allowance) fixed by the Grant Holder depending on the host country.
+About 2/3 of the flat rate is for the hotel, 1/6 for the lunch and 1/6 for the diner.
+Be careful that a lunch or diner will not be reimbursed if there is no receipt for it.
+Receipts from markets or supermarkets are accepted.

 Find more details concerning reimbursements in the [COST Annotated Rules](https://www.cost.eu/Annotated_Rules_for_COST_Actions_C) page 86.